abhishekgh80/Heart-Disease-Analysis/README.md

 Results:

-Present the model with the best performance (e.g., Random Forest with 90% accuracy).
+Present the model with the best performance Random Forest with 100% accuracy.

 Show confusion matrix, ROC curve, and key metrics to support the findings.